jomujin/vos-mjjo/README.md

 ### Update 1.0.4 - 2023.12

 -   Version Update
+    -   Update the date dictionary to reflect the time reference of December 2023
+    -   Update Bjd file data to reflect the time reference of December 2023

+### Update 1.0.5 - 2024.01

+-   Update and Design the Structure for Managing Changes in Administrative Districts
+-   Version Update
-    -   Update the date dictionary to reflect the time reference of 2023.12
+    -   Update the date dictionary to reflect the time reference of January 2024
-    -   Update Bjd file data to reflect the time reference of 2023.12
+    -   Update Bjd file data to reflect the time reference of January 2024
+    -   Reflect Changes in Administrative Districts as of January 2024
+        -   January 1, 2024: Changes in administrative districts related to '부천시'
+        -   January 18, 2024: Changes in administrative districts related to '전북특별자치도'

 </br>